 If you already have at least a bachelor’s degree in math but have not completed an approved teacher preparation program, you will need to do this before you can be eligible to be licensed.
 There are several of these programs in Rhode Island for candidates who want to become middle school and high school math teachers.
 These include:

-For alternative preparation programs like Teach for American and the New Teacher Project, the student teaching requirement is fulfilled by having at least two years of classroom teaching experience.
+For alternative preparation programs like Teach for America, the student teaching requirement is fulfilled by having at least two years of classroom teaching experience.

 If you have completed the requirements to become a certified math teacher in another state, and these requirements are comparable to Rhode Island’s, you are eligible for certification in Rhode Island if you fall into one of these two categories: